reiver/golang-backend-training/README.md

 THis guide gives you hints.
 As spend a bit of time trying to figure out yourself. **BUT DON'T SPEND TOO MUCH TIME BEING STUCK.
 ASK FOR HELP IF YOU GET STUCK!**

+## Table of Contents

+## 0. PREFACE

+Do NOT skip any sections.

+Do all sections.
+And do all the sections in the order that they appear in this guide.

 ## 1. PROGRAMS

 ### 1.1.
 Create a Go program that outputs text